ebikatsudon/VTubeStudio/Web-Items.md

 When you hover over the top right of the Web Item (see image above), a few buttons will be shown.
 Most should be self-explanatory.
 Some special buttons:

-* `Setting button:` Opens the full settings page.
+* `Settings button:` Opens the full settings page.
 This gives you access to all Web Item settings, such as item cropping, scroll sensitivity and more.
 * `Lock button:` Lets you lock/unlock this Web Item.
 You should lock Web Items when interacting with their loaded web page, otherwise you'll also scroll/drag the item around.
 * `Interaction button:` Turns web page interaction on/off for this Web Item.
 When you want to drag/move/scale a Web Item, you should turn interaction off because otherwise you'll also be interacting with the website at the same time.